IP Address Lookup: Understanding Your Digital Footprint

 - ISP Databases: Provide more granular location data

-- crowdsourced Data: Users contribute location information
+- Crowdsourced Data: Users contribute location information

 - WiFi and Cell Tower Triangulation: For mobile devices